Robust short-term memory without synaptic learning: Results

-\section{The simplest neurons on modular networks}
+\subsection{The simplest neurons on modular networks}

-We consider a network of $N$ model neurons, with activities $s_{i}=\pm 1$.
+Consider a network of $N$ model neurons, with activities $s_{i}=\pm 1$.
 The topology is given by the adjacency matrix $\hat{a}_{ij}=\lbrace 1,0\rbrace$, each element representing the existence or absence of a synapse from neuron $j$ to neuron $i$ ($\hat{a}$ need not be symmetric).
-In this kind of model, each edge usually has a \textit{synaptic weight} associated, $\omega_{ij}\in\mathbb{R}$; however, we shall here consider these to have all the same value: $\omega_{ij}=\omega$ $\forall i,j$.
+In this kind of model -- a network of what are often referred to as Amari-Hopfield neurons -- each edge usually has a \textit{synaptic weight} associated, $\omega_{ij}\in\mathbb{R}$, which serves to store information \cite{Hebb,Amari,Hopfield,Amit}.
+However, since our objective is to show how this can be achieved without synaptic learning, we shall here consider these to have all the same value: $\omega_{ij}=\omega>0$ $\forall i,j$.
 Neurons are updated in parallel (Little dynamics) at each time step, according to the stochastic transition rule